EpicGamesExt/raddebugger/documentation/build_system.md

 ## Compiler Flags
 * -lpthread | POSIX threading library
-* -dl | dynamic linking library
+* -ldl | dynamic linking library
-* -rt | realtime time library for clock functionality
+* -lrt | realtime time library for clock functionality
+* -lfreetype | freetype font provider library
+* -latomic | GLIBC atomic intrinsics
+* -m | Standard Math Library
+* -Wno=parenthesis | Checks surprising gotchas with operator precedence, seems mostly like basic noob trap mistakes, think we can ignore it here.
+* -Werror=atomic-memory-ordering | This is probably an actual major bug if it appears.

 ## Linker Flags
 * `-Wl,-z,notext` this linker flag was given to allow metagen to relocate data in the read only segment, it gave the option between that and "-fPIC".
 This is the exact compiler output.